achenachena/bilibili-live-transcriber/README.md

 - Extract audio from video files
 - Identify different speakers in the recording
 - Transcribe speech to text using OpenAI Whisper
-- Output formatted transcripts with timestamps and speaker labels
+- Output formatted transcripts with timestamps and speaker labels in Markdown format

 ## Requirements